lucaferranti/JuliaDebuggingWorkshop/README.md

 #### Exercise 2

 This package has some tests that can be run with `using Pkg; Pkg.test()`.
-All tests reguard the function in `exercise2.jl`.
+All tests reguard the functions in `exercise2.jl`.
 At the moment all tests are failing, it is your task to fix them!

 **Hint!**: If you get stuck at a test and want to move on to fix the next one, you can change `@test` to `@test_skip`